code-fabrik/open-knowledge/software/rails/turbo.md

 <% end %>
 ```

-All navigations that lead to a page containing the same tag will automatically injected into the existing frame.
+All navigations that lead to a page containing the same tag will automatically be injected into the existing frame.
+Note however, that Rails still renders the entire template, and the frontend JS extracts the tag and inserts it into the appropriate place.
+This might have performance implications if the page is particularly expensive to generate.

 `todos/edit.html.erb`